-For most situations, it’s perfectly fine to offerfiles as content online.
-In fact, a quick online search for PDF will show you that every day across the globe, content creators are doing exactly that—making PDF files available as viewable, sharable and downloadable content.
+For most situations, it’s perfectly fine to offer PDF files as content online.
+In fact, a quick online search for PDF will show you that every day across the globe, content creators are doing exactly that—making PDF files available as viewable, sharable, and downloadable content.

-There are times, however, when you may want your PDF content to be in Hypertext Markup Language, aka, HTML.
-After all, HTML is the standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on web pages.
+There are times, however, when you may want your PDF content to be in Hypertext Markup Language (HTML).
+HTML is the standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on web pages.
 One of the main reasons is that providing content in HTML enables that content to be responsive to the screen size of any device.
 Another is that doing so helps you track visits and page views using Google Analytics.

-If you’re using PDF Editor software like Foxit PDF Editor, converting PDF files to HTML is pretty straightforward.
-Here’s what you need to do.
+If you’re using PDF editing software like Foxit PDF Editor, converting PDF files to HTML is simple.
+Here’s what you need to do:

 What if you want to edit your PDF file first?

-So before you turn that PDF into HTML, you’ve got the option to edit text, add text, change objects, even add, delete or move images.
+Before you turn your PDF into HTML, you have the option to edit text, add text, change objects, or add, delete, and move images.
 There’s no need to go back to the original file.
-You’ll find the details right here.

-So if you’re looking for a way to build the content of a PDF file into your website’s HTML, rest assured.
-With PhantomPDF, it’s easier than you think.
+So, if you’re looking for a way to transform the content of a PDF file into your website’s HTML, rest assured.
+With Foxit PDF Editor, it’s easier than you think.